Ladbrokes looks at why, despite being the bookies' favourites, Chelsea might not actually be the smart pick to win the Conference League this season.

 Ex-Prem players shining

-There are some familiar faces among Chelsea's potential opponents, with Betis and Fiorentina both containing ex-Premier League players enjoying fine seasons abroad.
+There are some familiar faces among Chelsea's opponents, with Real Betis containing ex-Premier League players enjoying fine seasons abroad.

 The Spanish side lost just two of their first ten games after the Brazilian winger joined, a run that included an impressive win against Real Madrid and a point away at Barcelona.

-Betis are currently 6th in La Liga, in stark contrast to Antony's parent club under Ruben Amorim, who are 14th and face a tough battle just to finish in the top 10.
+Betis are currently 6th in La Liga, in stark contrast to Antony's parent club under Ruben Amorim, who sit in a lowly 16th.

 Betis have made a good habit of turning up in big games this season domestically, along with their European conquests.

-As well as their aforementioned results against Real and Barca, Betis won their local derby against Sevilla in March.
+As well as their aforementioned results against Real and Barca, Betis won their local derby against fierce rivals Sevilla in March.

 Enzo Maresca under pressure with Chelsea struggling

-That doesn't bode particularly well for Chelsea's recent struggles away from home.
-They've won just one of their last nine away games in the league, losing five of them.
+Chelsea's recent struggles away from home are a cause for particular concern.
+They've won just one of their last ten away games in the league, losing six of them.

-Three of those defeats - at Aston Villa, Brighton and Manchester City - were against rivals in the race for Champions League qualification, and Chelsea were meek in a 1-0 loss to Arsenal.
+Three of those defeats - at Aston Villa, Newcastle and Manchester City - were against rivals in the race for Champions League qualification, and Chelsea were meek in losses to Arsenal, Brighton and Ipswich.
 The Blues have slipped to 5th in the Premier League.

 Chelsea are losing momentum at the wrong point of the season and pressure is growing on Enzo Maresca.
 There are signs of discontent from the stands with his style of play, which boiled over in their 2-2 draw against Ipswich at Stamford Bridge.